 The National Grid Plan has its focus on domestic projects.
-New interconnectors that cross borders are planned within the European ENTSO-E framework and become part of the TYNDP and Regional Investment Plans.
+New interconnectors that cross borders are planned within the European ENTSO-E framework and become part of the TYNDP and Regional Investment Plans, see sections 5.1 to 5.5.